Are you looking for a cybersecurity plan for a small business?

 The first tier of controls that we will discuss are basic security controls.

-Let’s look at the specific controls.
+Let’s look at some specific controls.

 Depending on your business, you should try to limit access to the internet.